Omimacgithub/summit_xl_rosmc/README.md

 catkin build rosmc
 ~~~

-To start rosmc on simulation (by default this .sh is set for outdoor missions, see below how to set up outdoors localization before launching this file):
+To start rosmc on simulation (by default this .sh is set for outdoor missions, see on **Using outdoors localization** section how to set up outdoors/indoors localization before launching this file):
 ~~~shell
 chmod +x simlaunch.sh
 ./simlaunch.sh